-This is the maiden voyage of what will likely be the new and improved Monday theme, Muscle Monday, for the simple reason that there was a great many of you that really liked last weeks post How To Make Your Muscles Grow.
+This is the maiden voyage of what will likely be a new and improved look a muscle building, for the simple reason that there was a great many of you that really liked last weeks post How To Make Your Muscles Grow.
 I always will try my best to cater to what it is that you are most interested in, and from my observations, building muscle is one of those interests.
 It didn’t matter what article I posted, for seven days straight the post that got the most hits was How To Make Your Muscles Grow.
-By making Monday the day that I will officially devote to the various pursuits involving the growth our muscles, I hope I have begun to address your interests more thoroughly.
-This will be in addition to Tuesdays and Thursdays post featuring specific muscle groups, their functions, and how to best train and care for them.
 Muscle is definitely making itself seen and heard at this corner of the internet.

 Let’s start with a trip back in time, to before there was anything resembling modern bodybuilding.
 Back then there was just lifting for strength, and the growth of the muscles just happened as a result.
 No one trained to get big muscles, they trained to get strong.
 Now the reverse is more likely to be true, with muscle growth being the primary goal, and strength a necessary step in the equation.

 Muscle size and strength are not directly related.
 I’ve seen some Olympic lifters hoist ridiculously heavy weights with relatively little muscle by way of comparison, and I’ve seen some pretty big bodybuilders that don’t seem to be able to lift anywhere close to what it looks like they should be able to.
 While they are not directly related, it is safe to say that if you want to get bigger, you will also have to get stronger.
 The relation between the two may not be equal, but that is a truth nonetheless.